 |The upper headwall of "Above the Clouds" peaks out above the trees.|

 This route has been quite the process.
 I think Dave Zieleniewski and I started scoping it out at the end of July.
 Stratus Fear, the first all trad pitch went down by mid August.
 Then there was a quiet period.
 Both Dave and I were kinda lost, unmotivated and fully aware of how much work was still left to equip the bolted extension, taking this monster to the top.
-Dave finally got the bolt in, we decided to move one around as it would avoid a one move wonder, and a death block.
+Dave finally got the bolt in, we decided to move one around as it would avoid a one move wonder, and a death block (the original Kandoorp line).
 We found this path after hanging in our harnesses for hours, just staring at the upper headwall.
 I went to work immediately, cleaning, chalking and meanwhile stressing that the season would soon be closing.
 Thank goodness for Dave and his mad bolting skills.
 I went in to bolt it one day and realized that I couldn't even hold a drill up with one arm, which would make it next to impossible to get the final bolt in.
 Damn girly arms.

 |Dave uses his manly arms to get the final bolt where it needs to be.|